 Leave only 1 teaspoon of the frying oil.
 Add spring onion, garlic, fungus, chili, mushrooms and fried lotus root “sandwiches”.
-Stir-fry in high heat.
+Stir-fry in medium-high heat.
 Then add the seasoning and stir-fry until fragrant.
 Serve just like that or with rice.
 Feel free to add some water if you prefer some liquid in this dish.

 Aromatic and very flavorful with wok hei!
 A really beautiful dish.

 My family love it and they demanded me to cook this dish for CNY.

 Please note if you follow this recipe, it’s a little salty hence I would either not add chicken stock powder or add some water to dilute the saltiness.

 Now I’m in dilemma, which dish should I cook for CNY?
 This one or kam heong crispy lotus root with salted egg yolk? 😛

 Stuffed Lotus Root with Mushrooms